Bucky24/node-php/README.md

     * text/csv
 * The server provides the `getallheaders` function, but it is experimental and may return unexpected data.
 * The server will properly pass through any headers set by the php program to the response.
-* Other than php headers, the system will auto-handle the correct content type for:
-    * JS files
-    * CSS files
-    * HTML files

 The module only sets the following properties: